ory/kratos-client-java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     String id = "id_example"; // String | ID is the identity's ID.
     String type = "password"; // String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
-    String identifier = "identifier_example"; // String | Identifier is the identifier of the OIDC credential to delete.
-Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint. try {
+    String identifier = "identifier_example"; // String | Identifier is the identifier of the OIDC/SAML credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential={oidc,saml}` endpoint. try {
       apiInstance.deleteIdentityCredentials(id, type, identifier);
     } catch (ApiException e) {